1982 Florida gubernatorial election

 The 1982 Florida gubernatorial election was held on November 2, 1982.
-Incumbent Democratic Governor Bob Graham was re-elected, defeating Republican nominee Skip Bafalis with 64.70% of the vote.
-Bafalis was the last Florida Republican gubernatorial nominee to have never won a gubernatorial general election.
+Incumbent Democratic governor Bob Graham was re-elected in a landslide, defeating Republican nominee Skip Bafalis with 64.70% of the vote.
+Bafalis was the last Florida Republican gubernatorial nominee never to have won at least one gubernatorial election in his career.

 Primary elections

 Primary elections were held on September 7, 1982.